neutron-org/neutron-docs/docs/tutorials/onboarding/part-1-minimal-application.md

 That's because **smart contract developers can define the messages that the contract is able to process.**

-In the snippet above, the message under the `"msg"` key is a message to a smart contract identified by the `"contract"` address within the `wasmd` module.
+In the snippet above, the message under the `"msg"` key is a message to a smart contract identified by the `"contract"` address.
 If you include the message above in a transaction, the following sequence of events will happen:

-1. Neutron will identify that the incoming message needs to be sent to the `wasmd` module,
+1. Neutron will identify that the incoming message needs to be sent to the `wasmd` module.
-2. The `wasmd` module will look up the contract binary by its address and load it,
+2. The `wasmd` module will look up the contract binary by its address and load it.
-3. The `wasmd` module will take message under the `"msg""` key and will pass it to the `execute()` entrypoint of the contract,
+3. The `wasmd` module will take message under the `"msg""` key and will pass it to the `execute()` entrypoint of the contract.
 4. The contract will try to parse the incoming data into the `"increase_count"` message that is defined on the contract level, and will execute the handler associated with it.